Which of the following best describes 'Net Sales' on a company's ... | Study Prep in Pearson+

 1

-Identify the components of Net Sales: Net Sales is calculated by taking the total sales revenue and subtracting any sales returns (products returned by customers), allowances (price reductions for defective goods or services), and discounts (price reductions offered to customers).
+Identify the components of Net Sales: Net Sales is calculated by subtracting sales returns, allowances, and discounts from the total sales revenue.

-Clarify why 'Total cash received from customers during the period' is incorrect: This refers to cash flow, not Net Sales.
-Net Sales is based on accrual accounting, which includes all sales made during the period, regardless of whether cash was received.
+Clarify the incorrect options: Total sales revenue before any deductions refers to 'Gross Sales,' not 'Net Sales.'
+Total sales revenue minus cost of goods sold refers to 'Gross Profit,' and total cash received from customers during the period is related to cash flow, not Net Sales.

-Clarify why 'Total sales revenue minus cost of goods sold' is incorrect: This calculation gives the Gross Profit, not Net Sales.
-Net Sales is calculated before considering the cost of goods sold.
+Relate Net Sales to the income statement: On a company's income statement, Net Sales is typically the first line item after adjustments for returns, allowances, and discounts are made to Gross Sales.

 Watch next